 With self checking math activities, students find their OWN mistakes, rather than me finding them.

 I heard comments like:

 - “I said 3 x 3 was 6!”

 - “Oh, I put division for product.”

-And I realized, as I did years ago – it makes so much more sense to them when THEY see the difference between the correct work and the mistake they made, rather than ME finding it….do they really know why I circle a mistake that they made on their paper if they don’t take the time to ask me?
+And I realized as I did years ago – it makes so much more sense to them when THEY see the difference between the correct work and the mistake they made, rather than ME finding it.
+This left me asking myself “do they really know why I circle a mistake that they made on their paper if they don’t take the time to ask me?”

 When they find the mistake, they know what happened.
-I don’t need to be they only one making those types of connections and observations.
+I don’t need to be the only one making those types of connections and observations.
 They need to make them too.

-It was fun to see them with their pens or colored pencils, pointing at their papers, question by question, making sure they were being accurate in their grading of themselves, and then being sure to write the correct answer accurately (I did make them write the correct answers, using pen or a colored pencil, so the change would stand out).
+As students were checking their work, they were more engaged than ever!
+By giving them the answer key and the responsibility – they took ownership in the process.
+It was fun to see them with their pens or colored pencils, pointing at their papers, question by question, making sure they were being accurate in their grading of themselves.
+They were also very responsible in writing the correct answer accurately.
+I have them write the correct answers, using pen or a colored pencil, so the change stands out.

 Add Some Self Checking Math Activities to Your Lesson Plans